Order41

 Better self-service

-We believe that to grow our product in the future we have to reduce our manual processes which is why we need to enable better self-service within the product
+We believe that to grow we have to reduce our manual processes which is why we need to enable better self-service within the product

 Improve the buying experience